 We have to be prepared to step to the side so that they can make their own choices, offer them unconditional love and support, give gentle guidance when it’s needed, and make them feel safe even when they make mistakes. ⠀⠀

 So I invite you: the next time you find yourself wanting to fix something for others, try to stay present with what is!

 With a whole lot of love and gratitude, as always.

-Check out Nila Conzen’s Instagram and Facebook page for more such beautiful and thought-provoking writings.
+Check out Nila Conzen’s Instagram and Facebook page for more beautiful and thought-provoking writings.

 Written By Nila Conzen Originally Appeared In About The Good Life